PennCIS233/Practical-HW2/README.md

 ## Step 2 - Implement the smart contract deploy script

 In the deploy script, you will deploy the voting contract using an ApplicationCall transaction in `create_app` and complete the `main()` function.

+**TODO:** Implement `create_app`.
+The creator will deploy the app using this method.
+This method has 7 parameters:
+- `sender`: address, representing the creator of the app
+- `sp`: suggested parameters obtained from the network
+- `on_complete`: enum value, representing NoOp.
+Describes the action to be taken following the execution of the approval program or clear state program.
+- `approval_program`: compiled program
+- `clear program`: compiled program
+- `local_schema`: maximum local storage allocation, immutable
+- `global_schema`: maximum global storage allocation, immutable

 **TODO:** Implement `deploy_create_app`.
 First, compile the approval and clear state programs to TEAL assembly, then to binary.
 Create the application and the application arguments which should include a list of election parameters you defined previously as global variables: `election_end`, `num_vote_options`, `vote_options`.